 FLW expects strict adherence to the following rules by all contestants.
 Additionally, FLW suggests that co-anglers share fuel expenses with their pro partner each day of competition to help offset the high cost of boat operation.
-FLW also recommends the use of nonpuncturing culling clips for marking fish and livewell additives like Rejuvenade and G-Juice to help promote the healthy release of bass.
+FLW also recommends the use of nonpuncturing culling clips for marking fish and livewell additives like G-Juice to help promote the healthy release of bass.
+FLW discourages sharing a partner’s phone number with anyone without the partner’s consent.
 In the event of an emergency, please call 911 first and then notify the tournament director.
 The tournament director should be notified as soon as possible prior to weigh-in if you use a mobile communication device under the conditions outlined in rule 10.

-1. INTERPRETATION & ENFORCEMENT • These rules will remain unchanged during 2015.
+1. INTERPRETATION & ENFORCEMENT • These rules will remain unchanged during 2016.
 Interpretation and enforcement of these rules will be left exclusively to the tournament director.
 Decisions of the tournament director are final in all matters and are not subject to appeal.
 Each contestant agrees to report any rule violation to the tournament director immediately upon discovery of the violation.
 Failure to report violations (pro or co-angler) may be cause for disqualification.
-The violation of a tournament rule may result in, but is not limited to, weight loss (late penalty, dead-fish penalty and short-fish penalty), the loss of weight up to a particular time in the tournament day, the loss of weight for the entire day, the loss of the heaviest one-day catch, the loss of the heaviest bass for the day, disqualification from the entire tournament or ineligibility to participate in future FLW tournaments.
+The violation of a tournament rule may result in, but is not limited to, weight loss, the loss of weight up to a particular time in the tournament day, the loss of weight for the entire day, the loss of the heaviest one-day catch, the loss of the heaviest bass for the day, disqualification from the entire tournament or ineligibility to participate in future FLW tournaments.
 Protests are to be made in writing within 30 minutes of the check-in time of the final flight of each tournament day.

 2. PAYBACK & PARTICIPATION • Payback is based on the number of paid entries for each tournament.
 Participation is open only to members of FLW who are 16 years of age or older.
 Any person under the age of 18 (19 in Alabama and Nebraska) entering a tournament must also have the signature of a parent or legal guardian in the provided space on the entry form.
 Any person’s participation in any tournament is at the sole discretion of FLW officials.
 Any person who, in the judgment of the tournament director, is disabled or handicapped in such a manner as to unfairly hinder his or her pro or co-angler partner or compromise his or her safety or the safety of his or her pro or co-angler partner may not be eligible to participate.
 All contestants must have a valid fishing license for the waters they fish.
 Random checks will be conducted at each tournament.
 Failure to provide proof of a valid fishing license within a reasonable amount of time when requested by the tournament director will result in disqualification for that day and any preceding days in which the license was required for the tournament.